skillsharer/cypher-core/README.md

 await core.runLoop();
 ```

+Now the agent can execute the `say-hello` command autonomously if needed.

 ## FEATURES THAT COME WITH THE PACKAGE

-- InternetFeature: allows the agent to search the internet.
+- **InternetFeature**: allows the agent to search the internet.
 REQUIRES PERPLEXITY API KEY in .env
-- TwitterFeature: full twitter package for the agent.
+- **TwitterFeature**: full twitter package for the agent.
 REQUIRES SUPABASE DB to be setup and twitter login set in the .env
 (see docs/database.md for supabase SQL setup)

-Now the agent can execute the `say-hello` command autonomously if needed.

 ## Workflow